9 Things to do in Gozo

 How to Visit Gozo

 Start your journey by flying into Malta.
 If you’re planning on hiring a car, you’ll need to head to the northern tip of the island, to a place called Ċirkewwa, to take the Gozo Channel Ferry.
 The Channel Ferry is currently the only option to bring your car to Gozo.
-Although it is a bit more inconvenient to go to the north of Malta, the ferry journey only takes 25-minutes.
+Although it is a bit more inconvenient to go to the north of Malta, the ferry journey only takes 25 minutes.
+(See the ferry schedule here)

 How to Get Around Gozo